kwingading/kwingading.github.io/_pages/about.md

     - Ballroom dancing (waltz and quickstep)
         - I really wanted to learn Tango but it wasn't in the beginner's training syllabus.
 I was hoping of trying it this year but COVID-19 happened :(
     - Commercial +/ hip hop
-        - Since COVID, my main source of dance choreographies has been 1 Million dance studio videos.
+        - Since COVID, my main source of dance choreographies has been [1 Million Dance Studio videos](https://www.youtube.com/c/1MILLIONDanceStudioofficial).
 I've v sporadically learnt random 1 Million choreos since high school, but have amped up the frequency of this recently.
 The studio has started releasing a lot more tutorials than they've used to but most of them aren't free — my typical learning method is finding a mirrored version of the dance on Youtube and slowing it down to 0.5.

 In a previous life, I wrote a lot of fiction, tried learning a lot of languages and regularly jumped around on ice with very thin blades attached to my feet (with all due seriousness: blades on figure skates are only ~4mm thick which is actually insane).